gbwriting/gbwriting.github.io/_characters/wren.md

 personality_other: |
   Wren struggles to identify her own needs and often defaults to accommodating others<br>
   She confuses kindness with obligation and feels the need to repay help<br>
-  She is funnier and lighter when she feels safe, especially around Carter and Kennedy<br>
+  She is funnier and lighter when she feels safe, especially around Reagan and Kennedy<br>
   Art is her primary sense of control and emotional expression<br>
   She startles easily but tries to hide fear immediately<br>
   She experiences guilt when making decisions that benefit herself<br>